khaled-11/job-finder-bot/README.md

 #### Test on Messenger:

-To test the App on Messenger, fllw the link from the setup step.
+To test the App on Messenger, follw the link from the setup step.
 Open a conversation and test the bot for the intents.
 Go to Insights & Reminders and test the notifications.
 There is a function that will check if any users clicked notify me.
 If the function found OTN tokens, it will send a sample notification.
 You can get the token from the database or print it to the console.
-Yu can use it to send responses using the [Graph Explorer](https://developers.facebook.com/tools/explorer/) and test other things.
+You can use it to send responses using the [Graph Explorer](https://developers.facebook.com/tools/explorer/) and test other things.

 ``` JAVASCRIPT
 // Main file